ninasjoberg/php_blog/README.md

 ## Task:

 Create a blog or blog-like application written in PHP and MySQL that works as a smaller CMS where you can add, edit and delete content.
-You should also be able to vote or like the content of your application.
-Log in and log out with different users who have different roles.
+You should also be able to vote or like the content of your application and log in and log out with different users who have different roles.

 ## Languages and techniques: